Artist & Musician Bios

-Kathi began her art career working as an apprentice and then master printer in one of Los Angeles’ foremost printmaking and etching studios during the 1980s.
+Kathi began her art career as an apprentice and then master printer in one of Los Angeles’ foremost printmaking and etching studios in the 1980s.
 This supportive, creative environment and her working relationship with some of Southern California’s most successful artists inspired her to pursue her own art.
-She soon developed a unique style using several printmaking techniques such as collagraph, relief, linoleum, viscosity-resist painting and monoprinting.
-During this time, she worked with several art dealers and later maintained an exclusive international distribution contract with Winn Corporation (now Winn Devon) of Seattle, Washington.
-Following a decade of printmaking, her interest shifted towards the computer art field.
-Working as a graphic designer and digital production artist, she began combining traditional and digital techniques in her work.
+In addition to being a master fine art printmaker, during her art career she has had exclusive contracts for her abstract work, partnerships with art dealers and distributors, exhibitions in numerous shows, and the opportunity to run a successful art gallery.

-A graduate of UCLA with a degree in history and French, Kathi is an accomplished musician with a degree in percussion from the Grove School of Music.
-She has been playing drums professionally for over 30 years, performing in the U.S. and Europe, and currently plays in several bands with her life partner, Bob Dunlap.
+A graduate of UCLA with a degree in history and French, Kathi is also an accomplished drummer and singer with a degree in percussion from the Grove School of Music.
+She has successfully managed dual careers in art and music for over 30 years.
+She performs regularly with her husband – guitarist, singer, songwriter Robert Emmet (Bob) Dunlap.
+Her music Bio is below.

 Boston Children’s Hospital

 Bill Gates, private collection

 Nashua, New Hampshire, Public Library

 Falmouth Art Center, Falmouth Artists Guild, Juried Group Show